Skip to content

 Marie Goeminne (Dansmakers) reconciles you with death in 'Have I been here before'

 You instinctively flee from death, but in 'Have I been here before' choreographer Marie Goeminne actually brings death close.
 Not threatening, but close to your skin and hand in hand with life.
 She shows death and life in an intimate entanglement.
-Photo: Eva Gjaltema Three dancers merge, concentrated and vulnerable, into a flow,...
+Three dancers merge in a stream, concentrated and vulnerable, in which life arises,...

 These five shows you really want to see in December